hermanschaaf/advent-of-code-2018/day01/README.md

 sys 0m0.109s
 ```

 The HashSet implementation that comes with Nim must be extremely inefficient at increasing the bounds.
+It must do so in powers of two however, as the initialization function expects this.
+Quite strange...